 - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of motorcycle accidents.
 The driver of the other vehicle involved in the collision with the motorcycle did not see the motorcycle before the collision, or did not see the motorcycle until too late to avoid the collision.

 - Approximately three-fourths of these motorcycle accidents involved collision with another vehicle, which was most often a passenger automobile.

 - Approximately one-fourth of these motorcycle accidents were single vehicle accidents involving the motorcycle colliding with the roadway or some fixed object in the environment.

 - In single vehicle accidents, motorcycle rider error was present as the accident precipitating factor in about two-thirds of the cases, with the typical error being a slideout and fall due to overbraking or running wide on a curve due to excess speed or under-cornering.

 - In multiple vehicle accidents, the driver of the other vehicle violated the motorcycle right-of-way and caused the accident in two-thirds of those collisions.

 Many times the driver causing the accident will not have sufficient insurance coverage to ensure that you can recover enough damages to compensate you for your injuries.
 In order to protect yourself it is strongly recommended that you get as much Uninsured Motorist (“UM”) coverage that you can afford.
 Uninsured motorist coverage on your policy will provide additional coverage to you in the event the value of your injury claim exceeds the other driver’s coverage.
 On virtually all of the motorcycle claims we handle, the majority of the damages are recovered under our clients’ UM policies.

-If you have been injured in a motorcycle collision, please contact Page Perry, LLC at 770-673-0047 so we can help you protect your legal rights and recover the damages you are entitled to under the law.
+If you have been injured in a motorcycle collision, please contact Page Perry at 770-673-0047 so we can help you protect your legal rights and recover the damages you are entitled to under the law.